 Adrianne is a Special Education Teacher and Associate Director of Education for the Anne Carlson Center at the Jamestown Campus.
 She has twenty years experience working with individuals on the spectrum in a variety of roles.
 Adrianne holds a Masters in Education as a Special Education Strategist with an Autism Credential that was obtained from the University of North Dakota in 2009.
 She also holds a Masters in Educational Leadership from the University of Minnesota, Moorhead that was obtained in 2017.
 Adrianne is a licensed special education teacher.

-Patty Hoffman is a Public Affairs Specialist for the Social Security Administration servicing North Dakota, South Dakota and Western Minnesota.
+Patty Hoffman is a Public Affairs Specialist for the Social Security Administration servicing North Dakota, South Dakota, and Western Minnesota.
 As a Public Affairs Specialist, Patty spends her time educating the public about Social Security via webinars, public speaking engagements, and through the media.
 Prior to public affairs, Patty was a Claims Specialist which entailed processing Social Security claims.
-With 15 years of experience, Patty has an extensive backround in benefit entitlements including retirement, Medicare, disbility, survivors, and SSI.
+With 15 years of experience, Patty has an extensive background in benefit entitlements including retirement, Medicare, disability, survivors, and SSI.

 Erin Holt has been a Speech-Language Pathologist for 21 years, and has practiced in a variety of settings.
 Including the public schools, private practice, early intervention, and medical settings.
 She currently works as an Assistant Professor at Minot State University, where she teaches both graduate and undergraduate classes; and also works as a clinical educator.
 She is a member of the Great Plains Autism Diagnostic Team.
 Her areas of interest include early intervention and Autism Spectrum Disorders.